tcrosen/react-lib/README.md

 ## How to Use This Repository as a Template

-1. Clone the master branch of this repo with no commit history:
+1. Clone the master branch of this repo:

     ```
     $ git clone --single-branch https://github.com/tcrosen/react-lib.git <your new dir>